jabadymandry/github-flow/02-Best-Practices/01-Github-Flow/README.md

 Head over to `github.com/<user.github_nickname>/github-flow/settings/collaboration` (accessible through `Settings` > `Collaborators`) and add your seat neighbour to the repository by asking his/her github nickname.
 They should receive an email invitation to opt-in.

 Once this setup is done, ask them to go to the Pull Request page (should be PR #1) and review the code.
-If they have some comments (indentation, error, etc.) and you need to do some fixes, go back to Sublime Text, in the same branch, update the code and do another commit.
+If they have some comments (indentation, error, etc.), you need to do some fixes: go back to Sublime Text, in the same branch, update the code and do another commit.
 Push this commit to GitHub: you will see that the Pull Request automatically updates!

 In the end, if you and your reviewer agree on the code, the reviewer should **merge** the Pull Request.
 After merging, there is a button "Delete branch".
 We advise that you click on it, because in the GitHub flow, a **merged branch is a dead branch** and no work should be pushed to it anymore.